PLOS/ambraproject/Quickstart-Guide.md

 Every Freemarker Template, configuration, and resource file in Wombat can be overridden in themes.
 This allows you to customize your site.

 For example to override `email.yaml`:
-1. create a folder with the same directory structure as Wombat, starting from `src/main/webapp/WEB-INF/themes`
+1. create a directory with the same directory structure as Wombat, starting from `src/main/webapp/WEB-INF/themes`
     1. In Wombat this file is located at `src/main/webapp/WEB-INF/themes/root/config/email.yaml`
     2. In your theme, this file should be located at `$YOUR_THEME_PATH/config/email.yaml`